Bone spurs in the spine

 Though spine bone spurs affect a large portion of individuals who have reached or exceeded middle age, they are sometimes widely misunderstood.
 People often imagine that bone spurs dig into nerves or other tissue with sharp, pointed edges.
 In reality, bone spurs, or osteophytes, are actually smooth excess growths of bone.
 Also contrary to popular belief, the mere presence of spinal bone spurs does not actually cause any serious problems.
-Whether they grow because of aging, disc degeneration, arthritis, poor posture, traumatic injury, overuse or some other cause, bone spurs can form to provide structural stability in the neck, back, joints and other areas of the body as an individual ages.
+Whether they grow because of aging, disc degeneration, arthritis, poor posture, traumatic injury, overuse or some other cause, bone spurs can form to provide structural stability in the neck, back, joints and other areas of the body.

-While spinal osteophytes can often develop without causing any harm, they can sometimes press against the spinal cord, a spinal nerve root, or other bone, causing a number of uncomfortable symptoms, including:
+While spinal osteophytes often develop without causing any harm, they can sometimes press against the spinal cord, a spinal nerve root or other bone, causing a number of uncomfortable symptoms, including:

 - Severe, localized pain in the neck or back